Elisabeth Bennett: Richard Burton Collection

-In 2005 the archive collections of the actor Richard Burton were deposited to the University Archives by his widow, Sally Burton.
+In 2005 the archive collections of the actor Richard Burton were deposited to the university archives by his widow, Sally Burton.
 The collection consists of press cuttings, photographs, and correspondence, and sheds further light on Burton's personal and professional life.
-Elisabeth arranged for conservation work to be carried out on the 1940 diary and film posters, and funding was secured by Chris West (Director of Library and Information Services, Swansea University, 1999-2010) for a project archivist to catalogue the collection in 2006/7.
+Bennett arranged for conservation work to be carried out on the 1940 diary and film posters, and funding was secured by Chris West (Director of Library and Information Services, Swansea University, 1999–2010) for a project archivist to catalogue the collection in 2006/7.

-In 2012 Elisabeth enabled a member of the Archives team to transcribe the Burton diaries, and to provide advice on copyright in the Burton collection, for the publication of the Richard Burton Diaries, edited by Professor Chris Williams.
-The publication was a great success and brought worldwide publicity for Swansea University and the Archives.
+In 2012 Bennett enabled a member of the archives team to transcribe the Burton diaries, and to provide advice on copyright in the Burton collection, for the publication of the Richard Burton Diaries, edited by Professor Chris Williams.
+The publication was a great success and brought worldwide publicity for Swansea University and the archives.

-In 2015/16 Elisabeth worked with Eirwen Hopkins (College of Science Choice Project, Swansea University) on the application stage of the Richard Burton @14 project.
+In 2015/16 Bennett worked with Eirwen Hopkins (College of Science Choice Project, Swansea University) on the application stage of the Richard Burton @14 project.
 Funded by the Heritage Lottery Fund Young Roots Programme, this project enabled students of Neath Port Talbot College to use the Burton diaries and other resources to uncover the social history of the town of Neath Port Talbot, and to see how different – or not – the issues facing a young Burton were from those experienced by today's local young people.
 This project grew out of Sally Burton's expressed desire at the time of deposit of the Richard Burton Collection to see it used to inspire young people by Richard Burton's example.